Financial-Times/dotcom-page-kit/packages/dotcom-ui-header/README.md

 The topmost element - or masthead - contains the logo, toggle buttons for the [drawer](#drawer) and search bar, and the MyFT indicator if logged in.

+By default the logo serves as a home page link, which can be deactivated by providing prop `showLogoLink: false`.

 ![Example header top element](./screenshots/header-top-search.png)

 _Please note_ that the myFT unread articles indicator code lives outside this package in [`n-myft-ui`].